MehrajPatel/CCA131/cca175/attempt1/problem2/README.md

-# Problem 1:
+# Problem 2:
-Sqoop import from mysql, save as ',' delimitered text on HDFS
+Sqoop export form tab ' \t' delimitered HDFS text file.
 ## Description
-Import table loudacre.accounts from mysql to HDFS dir "/user/training/problem1/solution" with default delimiter (Comma splited fields).
+Export text formatted data from HDFS to mysql table problem2.solution.
+The data on HDFS is under the path /loudacre/account-models and column delimitered by colon (':').
+The target table in mysql is created with same fields for source data on HDFS.
 ### MySQL information:
   * hostname: localhost
   * username: training
   * password: training
-  * table: loudacre.accounts
+  * table: problem2.solution
 ## Output:
-Save to HDFS dir "/user/training/problem1/solution" with default delimiter (Comma splited fields) and uncompressed.
+Export to MySql table problem2.solution.